magnitopic/gomoku/README.md

     └─► For each move:
         │
         ├─ FIRST MOVE: Search to depth 10
-        │   └─► Explore ~20 billion positions
+        │   └─► Explore ~590 billion positions (worst case)
+        │   └─► With pruning: ~24 million positions
         │
-        └─ OTHER MOVES: Search to depth 2
+        └─ OTHER MOVES: Search to depth 3
-            └─► Quick evaluation (~900 positions each)
+            └─► Explore ~27,000 positions each (worst case) └─► With pruning: ~164 positions each
 ```

 ---